dnv-opensource/farn-demo/farn/README.md

 to see all options.

-run with the --test option to generate/process only the first case for debug purposes
+run with --test option to generate/process only the first case for debug purposes.

+add -v or --verbose to log INFO and DEBUG messages to console.

 ## Create samples